{{ summaryHeading }}

 Chronic absenteeism

-A common school attendance warning category often tied to missing at least 10 percent of school days.
+A common education warning category often tied to missing at least 10% of school days for any reason.

 Future absence cushion

-The number of additional future absence days that can fit before the selected attendance target is missed.
+The formula-derived additional future absence days that fit before the selected target is missed.

 Recovery demand

-The number of straight present days needed to bring the attendance rate back to the selected target when recovery is possible.
+The straight present days needed to bring the attendance rate back to a selected target when recovery is possible.